torvalds/linux/Documentation/trace/uprobetracer.rst

     # echo 'r:zfree_exit /bin/zsh:0x46420 %ip %ax' >> uprobe_events

-.. note:: User has to explicitly calculate the offset of the probe-point
+.. yeste:: User has to explicitly calculate the offset of the probe-point
 	in the object.

 We can see the events that are registered by looking at the uprobe_events file.